skip to main content

 Important: Payments can be subject to indexation to adjust for inflation changes between when the planning permission is granted and when the development commences.
 The specific details, if applicable, for this can be found within the legal agreement.

-Each year the council is required to produce their annual Infrastructure Funding Statement.
+Each year the council is required to produce its annual Infrastructure Funding Statement.

-The Infrastructure Funding Statement (IFS) provides information on the financial and non-financial contributions, sought and received from developers for the provision of infrastructure to support developments in Huntingdonshire, and the subsequent use of those contributions by Huntingdonshire District Council (HDC).
+The Infrastructure Funding Statement (IFS) provides information on the financial and non-financial contributions sought and received from developers for the provision of infrastructure to support developments in Huntingdonshire, and the subsequent use of those contributions by Huntingdonshire District Council.
 The report covers the most recent financial year.

 Huntingdonshire seeks developer contributions through the Community Infrastructure Levy (CIL) and Section 106 agreements (also known as planning obligations).